How Do Free Apps Make Money?

 Free apps

-Free apps, on the other hand, are completely free to download and use on your mobile device from Google Play, or the Apple App Store.
 There are pros and cons to both paid and free mobile apps.
 Paid mobile apps give businesses a guaranteed stream of revenue, but with all paid products, there comes a price.
-The deliberation to whether or pay for something (or not) is enough to deter some users, therefore paid apps get fewer downloads than free apps.
+The deliberation on whether or not to pay for something is enough to deter some users, therefore paid apps may get fewer downloads than free apps.

-In-app advertising
+1. In-app advertising

 In-app advertising is a common way for free mobile apps to make money.
 Advertisers will pay mobile app developers to display their advertisements within the mobile app and these advertisements can be in the form of text, images or videos.